 MainePERS has adopted policies and procedures in compliance with 5 M.R.S. § 12022.
-During the period covered by this report, MainePERS amended its travel policy to conform to federal reimbursement rates.
+During the period covered by this report, MainePERS amended its travel policy to address remote work issues.
 A copy of the policy as amended is attached.
 There were no other substantive changes during the period to the policies or procedures required by 5 M.R.S. § 12022 or to the procedures used by the MainePERS Board of Trustees to monitor compliance.